By Ned Snyder III, M.D., M.A.C.P., A.G.A.F.

 There is some evidence that the same can be said about high fructose corn syrup.
 It seems the bacteria we have in our small bowel and colon react differently to short-change sugars, specifically the kind of sugars found in high fructose corn syrup.
 Some people seem to be able to break them down just fine, while in others, the bacteria causes fermentation.
 This can in turn cause some of the bloating and gas-like symptoms – and also the diarrhea – that is commonly attributed to IBS.
 This means that sometimes, patients who think they have IBS might not in fact be suffering from that particular condition.
 They might just have a problem with high fructose corn syrup!

-The best way to determine what ails you is to make an appointment with your doctor.
+The best way to determine what ails you is to talk with your doctor.
 And again, because IBS can be difficult to diagnose, there might be a process of elimination to help determine what you have.
 Common symptoms of IBS are abdominal pain or cramping; bloated, gas-like feelings; diarrhea and constipation – and these symptoms are not identical in every case of IBS.

 What You Eat Has a Bearing